Nuke lab managers collect nearly $60M in performance pay

-LOS ALAMOS, N.M.
-(AP) — A company that manages one of the nation’s nuclear weapons laboratories has earned nearly $60 million in fees and performance pay for work done over the past fiscal year, a federal agency announced.
+ALBUQUERQUE, N.M.
+(AP) — Nearly three years after being blamed for a radiation leak, the company that manages one of the nation’s premier nuclear weapons laboratories is being awarded nearly $60 million by the federal government for its work over the last year.

-Documents released Wednesday by the National Nuclear Security Administration gave high marks to Los Alamos National Security LLC, the contractor that manages Los Alamos National Laboratory.
+The National Nuclear Security Administration released documents Wednesday showing Los Alamos National Security LLC, the contractor that manages Los Alamos National Laboratory, received high marks on its annual performance evaluation.

-The annual performance evaluation came as the northern New Mexico lab continues rebuilding its reputation after being blamed for a 2014 radiation release at the nation’s only underground nuclear waste repository more than 300 miles away in southern New Mexico.
+The evaluation comes as the northern New Mexico lab tries to rebuild its reputation after being blamed for the radiation release at the nation’s only underground nuclear waste repository more than 300 miles away in southern New Mexico.

 A drum of waste inappropriately packed at Los Alamos ruptured after being sent to the disposal site.